openvinotoolkit/geti-sdk/README.md

 `pip install -r requirements/requirements-notebooks.txt`

 Once the notebook requirements are installed, navigate to the `notebooks` directory in your terminal.
-Then, fire up JupyterLab by typing `jupyter lab`.
+Then, launch JupyterLab by typing `jupyter lab`.
 This should open your browser and take you to the JupyterLab landing page, with the SDK notebooks open.

 > **NOTE**: Both the example scripts and the notebooks require access to a server